Zer0x1337/KanjoTux-Linux-Cheat-Base/README.md

 # The only Cheat Feature in this Example
 - Everything costs $1

-#How to Build & Run:
+#How to Build & Run

+Build:
     sudo gcc main.c -o KanjoHack
+Run:
     sudo ./KanjoHack